Visitor Post: When Priced In Gold, The US Economy Is At Depression-Era Levels( zerohedge.com).

 Now, prior to anyone labels me as an “evil energy pig”, let me say – I do more ecologically than anybody I understand.
 Ive recycled and reused for many years – before it ever ended up being stylish – and I save numerous gallons of gas each year by travelling by bicycle.
 Thats right – I cycle hundreds of miles each year during favorable weather condition (I would do it during colder weather too if it werent for the stooooopid EPA, but thats a story for another post).

-I’ve been saying all through the economic debacle of the last 4 years, gas dropping into the $2 range (preferably closer to the $2 mark), would be the best thing that could happen to us economically.
+Ive been stating all through the financial debacle of the last 4 years, gas dropping into the $2 range (preferably closer to the $2 mark), would be the very best thing that might occur to us financially.
 Not tax cuts, not trillion dollar money injections into the economy, not wishful thinking.
-No, the best thing would be a drop in the cost of energy.
-(Which is why I was so “for” Romney in the election – he wanted to create an American energy surplus).
+No, the very best thing would be a drop in the cost of energy.
+(Which is why I was so “for” Romney in the election – he wanted to develop an American energy surplus).

-My wish for cheap gas is NOT about me and my personal expenses (though it does help), but rather for the economy as a whole.
-Tourism would increase.
-Cost of manufacturing and transportation of goods would decrease.
-Retail costs would decrease.
-It would be a long lasting shot in the economy’s arm – far more effective than any government stimulus or tax cut (the Bush tax cuts should remain in effect so as to not counteract the lower energy costs).
+My wish for inexpensive gas is NOT about me and my individual expenses (though it does assistance), but rather for the economy as a whole.
+It would be a long lasting shot in the economys arm – far more reliable than any federal government stimulus or tax cut (the Bush tax cuts ought to stay in impact so as to not neutralize the lower energy costs).